-It used to be the case that wattage was the best indicator of a bulb’s brightness.
+It used to be the case that wattage was the best indicator of a light bulb’s brightness.
 The rule was that the more power (watts) that goes in, the more light that will come out.

 This is where lumens come in.
 As lumens are a measure of a light bulb’s output, rather than its input (as is the case with its wattage), it provides a more reliable way of measuring its brightness, and it also means you can compare the brightness of different types of light bulbs.

-The higher the lumens count, the brighter the bulb.
+The higher the lumens count, the brighter the light bulb.
 Standard household light bulbs can vary in brightness, but typically have a lumens count anywhere between 300-800lm.
-On the other hand, certain industrial-use light bulbs, such as High-Intensity Discharge (HID) bulbs, can have lumens ratings in the tens or hundreds of thousands.
+On the other hand, certain industrial-use light bulbs, such as High-Intensity Discharge (HID) light bulbs, can have lumens ratings in the tens or hundreds of thousands.

 6) Do LED light bulbs really save money?

-However, in the long run, LED light bulbs definitely will save money compared to incandescent bulbs, for two reasons.
+However, in the long run, LED light bulbs definitely will save money compared to incandescent light bulbs, for two reasons.